lasanib-99/Leptospirosis_Detection/README.md

 ## Project Structure

-- `Leptospirosis_Detection_LR.ipynb`: Jupyter Notebook containing the complete workflow for data loading, preprocessing, model training, and evaluation using Logistic Regression model.
-- `Leptospirosis_Detection_RF.ipynb`: Jupyter Notebook containing the complete workflow for data loading, preprocessing, model training, and evaluation using Random Forest Classification model.
+- `scripts/`: Folder containing Jupyter Notebooks named `Leptospirosis_Detection_LR.ipynb` and `Leptospirosis_Detection_RF.ipynb` containing the complete workflow for data loading, preprocessing, model training and evaluation using Logistic Regression model and Random Forest Classification model respectively.
-- `train.csv`: Dataset used for training the models.
-- `test.csv`: Dataset used for testing the models.
--
+- `dataset/`: Folder containing training data (`train.csv`) and test data (`test.csv`) along with the dataset information in the `dataset_description.xlsx` file
+- `output_csv/`: Folder containing datasets which are products from the execution of jypyter notebooks, named `Preprocessed_test_LR.csv`, `Preprocessed_test_RF.csv` containing preprocessed test data according to the format of train dataset and also `Predictions_LR.csv` and `Predictions_RF.csv` containing predictions of test data according to each of the models.

 ## Installation